 There are some barriers to entry for a food truck business.
 Your biggest challenges will be:

-- Hitting on a strong concept to stand out from competition
+Hitting on a strong concept to stand out from the competition

 Now that you know what’s involved in starting a food truck business, it’s time to hone your idea to prepare for entry into a competitive market.